Nonye2K3/chia/FAQ.md

 # My plotting attempt got "Caught plotting error: Not enough memory..."?

 If you see something like `Caught plotting error: Not enough memory for sort in memory.
 Need to sort X.XXGiB` then you need to either select more memory buffer or more buckets.
 More buckets require less memory but will create more temp files and more sporadic disk writing.
-Try 128 buckets or try increasing the RAM max usage/`-b` to 4608MiB.
+You will almost always want to use 128 buckets and you should try increasing the RAM max usage/`-b` to 4608MiB.

 # My computer/drive went into power save or rebooted while plotting?